 If you love fish with butter and lemon, you’ve gotta try our salmon dry rub instead next time.
-A sweet and savory mixture that’s easy to mix together, everyone raves about this every time we make it. (affiliate links present)
+A sweet and savory mixture that’s easy to mix together, everyone raves about this every time we make it.
+One of many dry rub recipes on our site. (affiliate links present, originally published 9/20))

 I don’t buy fish nearly as often as I should.
 The reason is that I think it’s best fresh, not frozen and defrosted.
 I mean if that is all I have then okay, but I prefer to buy it and cook it all in the same day.